MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughosttype2-getarraydimensionality.md

 ---
 UID: NF:dbgmodel.IDebugHostType2.GetArrayDimensionality
 title: IDebugHostType2::GetArrayDimensionality (dbgmodel.h)
-description: The GetArrayDimensionality method returns the number of dimensions that the array is indexed in. ms.date: 09/20/2018
+description: "The IDebugHostType2::GetArrayDimensionality method, when called on a type for an array, gets the dimensions of the array." ms.date: 09/20/2018
 keywords: ["IDebugHostType2::GetArrayDimensionality"]
 ms.keywords: IDebugHostType2::GetArrayDimensionality, GetArrayDimensionality, IDebugHostType2.GetArrayDimensionality, IDebugHostType2::GetArrayDimensionality, IDebugHostType2.GetArrayDimensionality